Yancy Ackerman (1990), Lexington, KY

 Christina received a doctoral degree in Educational Psychology in 2006 and was previously involved in research and program evaluation related to addressing educational and service needs of underserved populations.
 Her interest in clinical work drew her to the Counseling Psychology program at the University of Kentucky.
 She is currently a psychology intern at the Louisville VA and at the end of her training to obtain licensure to practice.
 She is a strong advocate for education and awareness of issues tied to sexual assault, as well as ensuring that survivors receive the services they need to repair their lives.
 Additionally, she is involved in multiple community and service efforts in Fayette County and is involved in developing an initiative aimed at improving access to mental health services for African American community.
 Most importantly, she has a loving husband and two children that are the light of her life.

 Will Nash (2016)

-Will currently serves as a Director within the Office of the Chairman at the Education Advisory Board–a DC-based higher-education research and consulting company.
+Will currently serves as the Executive Director of New Site Development for New Leaders–a national education non-profit focusing on teacher, principal and superintendent professional development.
 Previously, Will was the Founder and Executive Director of Teach For America – Appalachia.
 He and his wife Katti, both UK graduates, live in Lexington and enjoy attending UK sporting events, traveling, and getting to know Lexington’s newest and best dining establishments.

 Bethany Overfield, M.S.